 ITB syndrome can be caused by muscle tightness or strength imbalances in the leg or hip, long distance running due to repetitive friction, a sudden increase in activity e.g. running frequency or increased mileage, or altered biomechanics.
 Although commonly considered as a running injury, it can be caused by other physical activities such as swimming or climbing.

-Initial treatment is to reduce inflammation and pain by resting, using ice and anti-inflammatories if appropriate.
-A reduction or rest from training may be necessary followed by a gradual return to normal activity; all of which your Physiotherapist will explain and guide you on.
+Initial treatment is to reduce inflammation and pain by resting and using a combination of ice and anti-inflammatories if appropriate.
+A reduction or rest from training may be necessary, followed by a gradual return to normal activity; all of which your Physiotherapist will explain and guide you on.

 Strengthening your hip and gluteal muscles is crucial in recovery and preventing further repercussions.
 Your Physiotherapist at Pure can provide you with a personalised and progressive exercise plan which will assist you in getting back to training and normal activity.
 Hands on treatment techniques may also be used to reduce pain and increase the flexibility of soft tissues identified as over active.
 You will be given ongoing support and guidance so that you can effectively manage your symptoms and prevent re-occurrence.